Study.com Cost: What Parents Should Know in 2026

 Performance Tracking

-Study.com membership also allows students to track their performance through a visual progress tracker, performance analytics for quizzes and tests, and a personalized diagnostic tool.
+Study.com membership cost includes the ability to track students’ performance through a visual progress tracker, performance analytics for quizzes and tests, and a personalized diagnostic tool.
 This means you can see how much of a course’s material you’ve already covered, view your scores, and analyze how you’re doing in your studies.

 Here is a more detailed explanation of what each tracking feature does: